-After the efforts of more than half a century in both theoretical and experimental sides\cite{Kamae:1976as,Kamae:1976at,Goldman:1989zj,Wang:1992wi,Yuan:1999pg,Li:2000cb,Sato:1982nr,Mulders:1980vx,Mulders:1982da,Valcarce:2005em,Kravtsov:1984fw,Arndt:1986jb,Hoshizaki:1992uh,Oka:1980ax,Ping:2000cb,Ping:2008tp,Maltman:1989qu,Ping:2000dx,Bashkanov:2008ih}, a candidate of dibaryon with $I(J^P)=0(3^+)$ carrying a mass of about 2370 MeV and a width of about 70 MeV was observed in the process $pp\rightarrow d\pi^0\pi^0$ at WASA-at-COSY~\cite{Adlarson:2011bh}, denoted as $d^*(2380)$.
+After the efforts of more than half a century on both the theoretical and experimental sides\cite{Kamae:1976as,Kamae:1976at,Goldman:1989zj,Wang:1992wi,Yuan:1999pg,Li:2000cb,Sato:1982nr,Mulders:1980vx,Mulders:1982da,Valcarce:2005em,Kravtsov:1984fw,Arndt:1986jb,Hoshizaki:1992uh,Oka:1980ax,Ping:2000cb,Ping:2008tp,Maltman:1989qu,Ping:2000dx,Bashkanov:2008ih}, a candidate of dibaryon with $I(J^P)=0(3^+)$ carrying a mass of about 2370 MeV and a width of about 70 MeV was observed in the process $pp\rightarrow d\pi^0\pi^0$ at WASA-at-COSY~\cite{Adlarson:2011bh}, denoted as $d^*(2380)$.
 Later, a series of measurements confirmed the existence of this state~\cite{Adlarson:2012fe,Adlarson:2013usl,Adlarson:2014pxj}.
-Such state was also confirmed by a recent measurement within the Crystal Ball at MAMI, where the photoproduction process was performed~\cite{Bashkanov:2019mpj}.
-The observation of the $d^*(2380)$ attracts much attention of theorists, and a large amount of interpretations were proposed to understand its properties and internal structure~\cite{Gal:2014zia,Gal:2013dca,Huang:2013nba,Huang:2014kja,Haidenbauer:2011za,Park:2015nha,Gal:2016bhp,Dong:2015cxa,Bashkanov:2015xsa,Chen:2014vha,Dong:2016rva,Dong:2017geu,Huang:2015nja}.
+Such a state was also confirmed by a recent measurement within the Crystal Ball at MAMI, where the photoproduction process was performed~\cite{Bashkanov:2019mpj}.
+The observation of the $d^*(2380)$ attracts much attention from theorists, and a large number of interpretations were proposed to understand its properties and internal structure~\cite{Gal:2014zia,Gal:2013dca,Huang:2013nba,Huang:2014kja,Haidenbauer:2011za,Park:2015nha,Gal:2016bhp,Dong:2015cxa,Bashkanov:2015xsa,Chen:2014vha,Dong:2016rva,Dong:2017geu,Huang:2015nja}.
 Because the $\Delta$ signal can be found in the final states of its decay, one may guess that it is a $\Delta\Delta$ bound state.
-However, such assumption leads to a binding energy about 80 MeV considering the mass of $\Delta$ baryon is about 1232 MeV.
-Such large binding energy prefers a compact hexaquark instead of a bound state of two $\Delta$ baryons.
-The conclusion is further supported by the relatively smaller width of 70 MeV of the $d^*(2380)$, which is even smaller than the width of one $\Delta$ baryon, about 120 MeV.
-Gal and Garcilazo proposed that the $d^*(2380)$ is from a three-body $N\Delta\pi$ system with a Faddeev equation calculation~\cite{Gal:2014zia,Gal:2013dca}.
+However, such an assumption leads to a binding energy of about 80 MeV considering that the mass of thte $\Delta$ baryon is about 1232 MeV.
+Such a large binding energy prefers a compact hexaquark instead of a bound state of two $\Delta$ baryons.
+The conclusion is further supported by the relatively smaller width of 70 MeV of $d^*(2380)$, which is even smaller than the width of one $\Delta$ baryon, about 120 MeV.
+With a Faddeev equation calculation, Gal and Garcilazo proposed that $d^*(2380)$ is from a three-body $N\Delta\pi$ system ~\cite{Gal:2014zia,Gal:2013dca}.
 In their study, the $N\Delta(D_{12, 21})$ was also studied in the three-body $NN\pi$ interaction and found slightly below the $N\Delta$ threshold.